egsdandd/Sommar25/README.md

 ### Step 1: VS Code

 * Got the official [download page](https://code.visualstudio.com/) for VS code and download the version for your specific OS .
 Run the downloaded file and follow the steps in the installer.
-* The write the code to the Pico we are going to use an extension in VS Code that is called *PyMakr*.
-Go to the extensions tab in VS Code and search for *PyMakr* and install the first extension that shows up in the results.
+* To write the code to the Pico we are going to use an extension in VS Code that is called *MicroPico*.
+Go to the extensions tab in VS Code and search for *MicroPico* and install the first extension that shows up in the results.

 ### Step 2: update/install the firmware on your Pico